xtronaltic/Personal-Data-Science-Projects/AlignTune/docs/README.md

 ## Baseline flows:

-* With SimPO: SFT → SimPO → mine hard pairs → short DPO polish
+* SFT → SimPO → mine hard pairs → short DPO polish
-* Without SimPO: SFT → DPO
 * ORPO
    * Supported: Yes — scripts/train_pref.py implements --algo orpo and Makefile has orpo target..
    * Not in default E2E flows, balanced and nosimpo don’t include ORPO by default.
 I can add it to ablations if a 3‑way comparison is needed.